Skip to main content

 Hiatal Hernia Repair

-Substantial proportion of morbidly obese patients suffer from reflux symptoms frequently associated with hiatal hernia that was not addressed during initial bariatric procedure, recurred or developed in in later years.
+A substantial proportion of morbidly obese patients suffer from reflux symptoms frequently associated with hiatal hernia that were not addressed during the initial bariatric procedure, recurred, or developed in later years.

-It is especially significant finding after sleeve gastrectomy, but happens after gastric bypass and Duodenal Switch.
+It is an especially significant finding after sleeve gastrectomy but happens after gastric bypass and Duodenal Switch.

-Hiatal hernia may be associated with significant bothersome reflux symptoms affecting a patient’s quality of life and does not always respond to medical therapy with antacids.
-Depending on the clinical situation, hiatal hernia can be repaired as a separate procedure or in conjunction with other revision surgery.
+A hiatal hernia may be associated with significant bothersome reflux symptoms affecting a patient’s quality of life and does not always respond to medical therapy with antacids.
+Depending on the clinical situation, a hiatal hernia can be repaired as a separate procedure or in conjunction with other revision surgery.

-Procedure consists of reduction of the herniated junction of the esophagus and stomach into the abdomen with closure of diaphragm muscle defect to keep the stomach in the abdomen.
+The procedure consists of a reduction of the herniated junction of the esophagus and stomach into the abdomen with the closure of the diaphragm muscle defect to keep the stomach in the abdomen.

 Marginal Ulcer Excision

 Marginal ulcer is a condition that can complicate gastric bypass in about 5% of patients at various time intervals after the procedure.
 It develops immediately below the stoma on the small bowel side.
-If detected early it can be healed with medications.
-Delayed diagnosis or unresponsiveness to medications might result in development of deep, penetrating ulcer with callous margin that will not heal.
+If detected early, it can be healed with medications.
+Delayed diagnosis or unresponsiveness to medications might result in the development of a deep, penetrating ulcer with a callous margin that will not heal.

-In such circumstance ulcer excision with revision of the stoma might be required.
+In such circumstances, an ulcer excision with a revision of the stoma might be required.

 How much does bariatric revision surgery cost?